 The I-787/US 9-20 circle-stack interchange, seen from the east side of the Hudson River.

 Eastbound across the Dunn Memorial Bridge, watching the stub of the bridge end abruptly at Rensselaer.
-The freeway would have headed east to I-90 where NY 43 now begins - 43 was rerouted onto a new highway recently and the stub ramps from I-90 were fleshed out to accommodate them.
+The freeway would have headed east to I-90 where NY 43 now begins - 43 was rerouted onto a new highway recently and the missing Exit 8 on I-90 was created to accommodate it.

 Looking at the stub from the westbound onramp, and then looking back at it from where the onramp "joins" the stub - "joins" because there's barrier blocking the stub's through lanes.

 Identical signs, one on the EB offramp to Broadway and one on the EB offramp that carries US 9/20 SB/EB.

 Broadway SB at the Dunn Bridge onramp.
 Someone stick a state name on that shield?
 The Yankee Doodle LBS is on the southwestern corner of the onramp, and it as well as the sideways shields in the first photo point to traffic at the western end of NY 151.